SuperMost: New Future for the Relocated City

 MMM

-The SuperMost project, prepared by CCEA MOBA in cooperation with the city of Most, focuses on the future of the city, particularly the center.
-The goal is to create a modern, lively, accessible, and welcoming city where people can live, work, and meet– a city that will function not only economically and ecologically, but also socially.
-Most has a unique history– in the 1960s, the city was relocated due to the expansion of coal mining.
-The destruction of the old city of Most took place from 1965-1985 while the new city was built simultaneously starting in the 1970s.
-This history, though complicated, gives way for a unique opportunity for Most to move forward as a progressive city of the 21st century.
+The SuperMost project, developed by CCEA MOBA in collaboration with the city of Most, focuses on the city’s future—particularly its central area.
+Its goal is to create a modern, vibrant, accessible, and welcoming environment where people can live, work, and socialize comfortably—a city that will thrive not only economically and environmentally, but also socially.
+Most has a unique history—as a city, it was relocated in the past due to mining.
+Today, there is an opportunity to turn this specific experience into an advantage and move forward as a progressive 21st-century city.

-Three international architectural competitions, or more precisely competitive dialogues, took place over the course of 2025.
-Developed in close cooperation with the public through questionnaires, workshops, and meetings, the common goal was to find out what people in Most want, what activities they feel are missing in the city center, and what values they believe the new city of Most should reflect.
+The preparation of the competitive dialogues took place in close collaboration with the local population—through participatory workshops, public meetings, and questionnaires.
+Their common goal was to identify and articulate what the people of Most desire, what activities they feel are missing in the city center, and what values the city’s future form should bring them.

-MM3 SuperMost – SuperPrior: New use for a department store
+**MM3 SuperPrior: New use for a department store

 Previous Next